ahmad-hl/comp3021-corona-spring2021/README.md

 - The player runs out of budget.
 - The system game engine raises NoMoreBudgetException.
 ### 2. The player wins the game
-When the city/country under a player’s control has 0 infected cases and 0 new infected cases.
-If the two players have 0 infected cases and 0 new infected, the game engine computes the points of each player and decides the winner based on the one with greater points.
+When the city/country under a player’s control has 0 active cases and 0 new infected cases.
+If the two players have 0 active cases and 0 new infected, the game engine computes the points of each player and decides the winner based on the one with greater points.

-Finally, the system announce the winner according to infected cases or (if equal) new infected cases or (if equal) players points.
+Finally, the system announce the winner according to active cases or new infected cases or players points.

 ## Disasters
 we can have 3 disasters that would affect the three levels: Protection_level, Vaccination_level, medical_level.